Love & Harvest

 Pumpkin ravioli

-Pumpkin and Spinach are two ingredients that pair well together—kind of like wine and cheese.
-The taste is so autumny and exquisite in texture.
-The pureed pumpkin and spinach folded in with white cheese and cream cheese give it a velvet texture.
+Pumpkin and spinach are two ingredients that pair beautifully together — kind of like wine and cheese.
+The taste is autumnal and exquisite in texture.
+Pureed pumpkin and spinach folded with panela cheese and cream cheese give the filling a velvet consistency.
+Lightly seasoned with nutmeg is the secret that brings hints of warmth and nuttiness.
+A mature dish that can be enjoyed by the whole family.

 Making the Ravioli Dough